StereoKit/StereoKit-Docs/docs/Pages/StereoKit/Model/SetTransform.md

 ---
 layout: default
 title: Model.SetTransform
-description: Changes the transform for the subset to a new one!
+description: [Obsolete] For removal in v0.4.
+Use Nodes / Visuals.ModelTransform instead.
+Changes the transform for the subset to a new one!
 This is in Model space, so it's relative to the origin of the model.
 ---
 # [Model]({{site.url}}/Pages/StereoKit/Model.html).SetTransform